avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 .. _Mutreja & Dougan 2020: https://pubmed.ncbi.nlm.nih.gov/31345641/

-There are many other **non-epidemic lineages** of *V. cholerae* found around the world that do not cause epidemic cholera, but sometimes cause small outbreaks of mild diarrhoea.
+In addition to the *epidemic* 7PET lineage, there are also many **non-epidemic lineages** of *V. cholerae* found around the world that do not cause epidemic cholera, but sometimes cause small outbreaks of mild diarrhoea.
 An example is lineage MX-2 (Figure 6).
 The vast majority of the non-epidemic lineages of *V. cholerae* do not produce cholera toxin, but isolates of some non-epidemic lineages, including some isolates of MX-2, are predicted to produce cholera toxin because they